openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

 ## Install OpenVINO Runtime

-### Step 1: Set up the OpenVINO™ Toolkit APT repository
+### Step 1: Set up the OpenVINO Toolkit APT repository

 1. Install the GPG key for the Repository